-GENEVA — United Nations Secretary-General António Guterres led off a major push to cut stockpiles of arms — everything from “grenades to H-bombs” — in an attempt to eliminate warmongering around the world.
+GENEVA (AN) — United Nations Secretary-General António Guterres led off a major push to cut stockpiles of arms — everything from "grenades to H-bombs" — in an attempt to eliminate warmongering around the world.

 "We are one mechanical, electronic or human error away from a catastrophe that could eradicate entire cities from the map," he said.
 “Disarmament prevents and ends violence.
 Disarmament supports sustainable development.
 And disarmament is true to our values and principles."